aniket-patil-dev/aniket-patil-dev/README.md

 ### 🔮 Future Learning Technologies
 - Jenkins (for continuous integration)
 - Kubernetes (for container orchestration)
+- AWS (for cloud computing and infrastructure management)
 - Additional DevOps tools to enhance automation and deployment skills

 ---